WebAssembly/threads/proposals/threads/Overview.md

 The fence operator, `atomic.fence`, takes no operands, and returns nothing.
 It is intended to preserve the synchronization guarantees of the [fence operators of higher-level languages](https://en.cppreference.com/w/cpp/atomic/atomic_thread_fence).

 Unlike other atomic operators, `atomic.fence` does not target a particular linear memory.
-It may occur in modules which declare no memory, or a non-shared memory, without causing a validation error.
+It may occur in modules which declare no memory without causing a validation error.

 ## [JavaScript API][] changes